Wolf3s/xbmc4xbox-python/python/Doc/library/audioop.rst

 .. function:: lin2ulaw(fragment, width)

-   Convert samples in the audio fragment to u-LAW encoding and return this as a Python string.  u-LAW is an audio encoding format whereby you get a dynamic range of about 14 bits using only 8 bit samples.
+   Convert samples in the audio fragment to u-LAW encoding and return this as a bytes object.  u-LAW is an audio encoding format whereby you get a dynamic range of about 14 bits using only 8 bit samples.
 It is used by the Sun audio hardware, among others.